maekitalo/cxxtools/doc/logging-howto.markdown

 ### Format: properties

-The properties file format was the only format supported by cxxtools prior 2.2.
+The properties file format is the default format.
 It is easier to write and read but less standard than xml and also more difficult to process automatically.

 Here is the same configuration as above in properties format: